vmeirelle/algoritmo-genetico-PDM/README.md

 This project implements a genetic algorithm to solve the classic reinforcement learning problem in the `MountainCar-v0` environment from OpenAI Gym.
 The goal is to train an agent to reach the flag at the top of the hill by applying the right force to the car.

+The repository also includes a scientific article discussing the algorithms used.
+The article provides insights into the genetic algorithm, data management, and fitness evaluation.
 ## Approach

 1. **Population Initialization**: